jesussancher/muvi/README.md

 4. Copy both the API Key and the Access Token (Bearer token)
 5. Add them to your `.env` file

-### Google AdSense Setup (Optional)
+### Google AdSense Configuration

-If you want to enable ads:

-1. Create a Google AdSense account
-2. Get your Publisher ID (ca-pub-xxxx)
-3. Create ad units for:
+The application includes Google AdSense integration with the following configuration:

+- **Client ID**: `ca-pub-6431549888769819`
+- **Ad Slot**: `8622455036` (Muvi - Auto responsive ad)
+- **Placements**:
-   - Sidebar ad (appears on detail pages)
+  - Sidebar ad (appears on movie/TV detail pages)
-   - Bottom ad (appears after content)
+  - Bottom ad (appears after content on detail pages)
-4. Add the Client ID and Slot IDs to your `.env` file

-Note: If AdSense keys are not configured, placeholder ad spaces will be shown instead.
+The AdSense script is automatically loaded in `public/index.html`, and ad units are configured in the `AdSense` component with responsive, auto-format ads that adapt to different screen sizes.

 ## Project Structure